ni/arbitrary-session-management/README.md

 ### Integrate Client with Measurement Plugins

-This section describes how to use your session-managed client within a measurement plugin to enable resource sharing across multiple measurement steps.
+This section describes how to use your session-managed client within a Measurement Plugin to enable resource sharing across multiple Measurement Plugin executions.

 #### References